 - community foundation people are experts in their region, with local knowledge and understanding of the strengths, needs and opportunities in their communities.

 - they have multiple sources of funding from a range of donors and supporters.

 - they are able to make grants or give support to a broad range of charitable purposes in their local area.

 Unlike in other parts of the world (see below), community foundations in Australia may have had a relatively peaceful environment in which to grow, but increasingly they have emerged from the aftermath of natural disasters.
 In the wake of catastrophic floods and fires, we have seen great generosity from the Australian public, resulting in millions of dollars donated to communities affected by these disasters.
 Once the immediate response has passed, and communities have time and energy to plan their futures, community foundations come to the fore as excellent vehicles for generating and securing long-term assets, owned and managed by and for the community.

 The global context

 In the global context, community foundations have had a different journey in different regions of the globe.
-In the United States, Canada and the United Kingdom, as well as in Australia and New Zealand, they have emerged as vehicles for ordinary people (as opposed to the wealthy elite) to participate in philanthropy.
+In the United States, Canada and the United Kingdom, as well as in Australia and New Zealand, they have emerged as vehicles for ordinary people to participate in philanthropy.